 Deutsche Bank was the largest holder of ABLE’s bond debt until a sale of its position to distressed debt buyer which took a much more aggressive approach to managing the credit.

-After being engaged to initially assess the situation, Greg Milligan was appointed as Chief Restructuring Officer to help ABLE find a resolution to its bond debt default, its contentious financing relationship with the majority holder of such bonds, and develop a plan to reinvigorate the property given the pressing needs for capital investment.
+After being engaged to initially assess the situation, Harney advisor was appointed as Chief Restructuring Officer to help ABLE find a resolution to its bond debt default, its contentious financing relationship with the majority holder of such bonds, and develop a plan to reinvigorate the property given the pressing needs for capital investment.

 A settlement was achieved with the vulture bondholder fund to refinance $60MM of bond debt for $30MM through the issuance of $53MM of new bond debt, which provided approximately $20MM for capital expenditures.